The Best Netflix Sci-Fi Movies You Absolutely Need To Watch

-When it comes to Netflix, sci-fi movies are often a bit tricky to find -- especially the classics.
+On Netflix, sci-fi movies are often tricky to find -- particularly the classics.
 That's why we've created this list!

 We wanted to highlight a few of the best sci-fi gems -- like Synchronic -- alongside established classics like Looper and Starship Troopers.
 There are also a few new movies in here like Spiderhead if you're looking for something you haven't seen before.